kanchan1427/daily-blogs/README.md

 three instructors for each class , four courses for each class, and 2-2 topics per courses, three room and other basic requirements.
-I have imported data of 8 students using the data import feature in erpnext and also tried to update the existing record which is working fine without any issue.
+I have imported data of 8 students using the data import feature in ErpGuru and also tried to update the existing record which is working fine without any issue.

 <!----------------------------------------------------------------------------------------------------------------------------->